Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Summary and outlook

 Another interesting direction to pursue is the extension of the computational framework beyond the method presented in this paper to study rare events in non-Markov systems where the large-deviation principle \eqref{LDP} has a different speed.
 This is related to the earlier discussion of time-inhomogeneous dynamics, indeed some current-dependent models, such as variants of the elephant random walk, exhibit non-standard large-deviation principles \cite{Harris_erw, jack_harris}.
 The few theoretical and numerical results for current fluctuations in such scenarios are available, which could perhaps be tested and generalized by the application of advanced machine learning methods.

-In conclusion, we believe that our study helps demonstrate the potential of deep reinforcement learning techniques for analysis of nonequilibrium processes and opens the door for further exploration of systems with memory.
+In conclusion, we believe that our study helps demonstrate the potential of deep reinforcement learning techniques for analysis of nonequilibrium processes and thus opens the door for further exploration of non-Markov systems; from a statistical physics viewpoint, the SCGF crucially reveals the effect of memory on rare events.